ekim493/cs1371-autograder/README.md

     - The name of the tester should be the the gradescope assignment name + 'Tester.m'.
     - The name of the scoring rubrics should be a JSON with the name being the assignment + 'Scores.json'.
     - Example: For a gradescope assignment called `HW0`, the testers file should contain a `HW0Tester.m` and a `HW0Scores.json`.

+`Submissions` can be used alongside `Local_Tester.m` to test the submissions locally.
+Add all submission files to the submissions folder and run the .m file.